6529-Collections/6529-Prenode/README.md

 Note: this command is expecting that you have properly set the environment variables in the previous step.

-Give it a few moments to create the stack.
 And you are basically done!

+Give it a few moments (it might take 10 minutes or more) to create the stack.
 The next steps here are just to verify that everything is working as expected.

-That's You can check the status of the stack by running:
+That's You can check the status of the stack from the AWS console, or by running:

 ```bash
 aws cloudformation describe-stacks --stack-name Prenode6529 --profile 6529Prenode